ppy/osu-wiki/wiki/Glossary/en.md

 ### FC

+*Short for "full combo".*

 ![Score comparison between full and broken combos](img/CombosCanHurt.png "The score on the top has a full combo, while the one on the bottom has a broken combo.")

-FC, short for *full combo*, is when a player completes a beatmap while obtaining the maximum combo possible.
+A term used when a player completes a beatmap while obtaining the maximum combo possible.
 This does not account accuracy as it is often used to mean clearing a beatmap without having any misses or [sliderbreaks](/wiki/sliderbreak).

 Due to the [combo multiplier effect](/wiki/combo_multiplier_effect), full combos will give the most score in the osu!standard, osu!taiko, and osu!catch modes.